Jaynestown: Plot

-On the ship, an agitated River tears up Shepard Book's Bible, insisting that it makes no sense and that she has to "fix" it.
+On the ship, an agitated River tears up Shepherd Book's Bible, insisting that it makes no sense and that she has to "fix" it.
 Book manages to calm her down and explains that the Bible cannot be understood in a logical or scientific sense, but rather acts as an instrument of faith that fixes people rather than needing fixing itself.
 Later, she attempts to repair and return it to him, but panics when she sees his wild head of hair (per the rules of his order) that he normally keeps in a tight bun.
 Zoe then forces Book to tie his hair back when River tries to hide from him.

 Inara prepares to return to the ship.
 When Fess expresses puzzlement at not feeling any different now that his virginity is gone, she explains to him that being a man is about being old enough to ask such a question rather than just having sex.
 Inara then learns from Fess that Jayne is set to either be killed or arrested by the magistrate's men, and that the ship has been "land-locked".
 He tells her that he sympathizes with what Jayne did, and hopes that he can escape.

 Mal returns to fetch Kaylee and Simon from the bar, finding the mechanic draped over the doctor on a couch.
 He tries to explain to Mal how "nothing happened", but once again manages to accidentally insult the frustrated Kaylee.
 Collecting a tipsy Jayne, they head off, but Kaylee stops Simon in his tracks with her scorn.
 As the doctor eats breakfast alone, Stitch arrives.
 The scarred criminal brutalizes him in an attempt to locate Jayne, but the roars of an approving crowd outside give away his location instead.
 Stitch drags Simon along as a hostage to confront Jayne.

 Stitch tells the mudders that he helped Jayne steal the money, and that when they found themselves needing to reduce weight, Jayne chose to throw him out first instead of the money; Jayne retorts that Stitch would have done the same.
 Stitch then shoots, but a young mudder jumps in front of Jayne and is killed.
 Jayne kills Stitch with his knife, and screams at the mudders that he is no hero and that they shouldn't have to wait for someone to come along and solve all their problems.
 He then tears down his own statue and angrily grabs his knife from the hands of a young boy before storming off with the crew.